Fire police: Logistics

 Fire police may provide a logistics resource - vehicle movements, communications or similar.
 This would particularly be the case at a scene controlled by the fire brigade but they may be called upon by other services.

 Fire police around the world

 Brazil

 In Brazil, the Military Firefighters Corps (Corpo de Bombeiros Militar) are military public security forces, responsible for civil defense, firefighting and search and rescue inside the federative units.
 Since 1915, it has been a military reserve force and an auxiliary force of the Brazilian Army, also composing the Single System of Public Security (Sistema Único de Segurança Pública).
 Members of the Military Firefighters Corps, such as the members of the Military Police, are designated as being part of the military of the Federative Units by the Federal Constitution.

 China

 Prior to the 2018 formation of China Fire and Rescue, the People's Armed Police was responsible for wildfire suppression.

+Indonesia

+In Indonesia, the term "fire police car" refers to two different things depending on the context: operational vehicles of the Indonesian National Police (Polri) modified to help extinguish forest and land fires (Indonesian: Kebakaran Hutan dan Lahan), as well as special electric vehicle variants exhibited at the national automotive market.